username123115/ctfWriteups/nbctf/shiftySands/README.md

 3: right
 ```

-This function presents a unique challenge to this maze, as we have to be wary of how the deadly `S` tiles move as we navigate through the maze.
+This function adds a unique challenge to this maze, as we have to be aware of how the deadly `S` tiles move as we navigate through the maze.

 ## move() ##